senderh55/Domain-Analysis-API/Readme.md

 # Domain Security and Identity System

-This project implements a system that provides security and identity information about domains.
+As part of home assigment of Reflectiz, This project implements a system that provides security and identity information about domains.
 It scans domains in the database at specified intervals to gather information, stores past results for future use, and exposes an asynchronous REST API for interacting with the system.

 ## Table of Contents